 With an orientation angle the member y and z axes are rotated from their default positions about the member x axis by the orientation angle in the direction following the right hand screw rule.
 This occurs regardless of whether or not the member is vertical and of whether or not an orientation node is specified.

-4.11.5 Restraints at Points
+4.11 Blocks